-The playground got really quiet.
+The crowds became quiet.
 Almost all of them looked stunned or confused.

 Gyro continued.
 "After years of observation, I noticed that sometimes opposition can be used to make things stronger.
 I am not sure why this is, but I know it is true.
 What I did was still the wrong thing, and I apologize for all the chaos I've brought to Toontown, but my heart was in the right place.
 I was just trying to do what I thought was best for everyone.
 Please find it in your heart to forgive me."

 The old chicken stepped back from the microphone and Mickey walked back up.
-Flippy had mysteriously disappeared, and the crowds were shocked by the words of Gearloose.
-They were trying to think about his words and if what he said were true.
-But luckily nobody got really angry or sad, they just smiled.
-It almost seemed like they were grateful for the things that Gearloose had done.
+Flippy had mysteriously disappeared, and the crowds were shocked by Gyro's words.
+They were trying to think about his words and if what he said was true.
+But luckily, nobody got really angry or sad, they just smiled.
+It almost seemed like they were grateful for the things that he had done.

 Evina couldn't believe it.
 How could they be happy about the cogs?
-Gearloose had almost destroyed Toontown and they were actually grateful for it!
+Gyro had almost destroyed Toontown, and they were actually grateful for it!
 It was something he didn't quite understand.
 Maybe, he thought, it must've been a toon thing.
-He was no longer a toon so he didn't know how they could forgive him.
+He was no longer a toon, so he didn't know how they could forgive him.
 How could someone overlook fifteen years of misery and still feel happiness?
 Evina wondered.
-Have the toons already felt the positive effects of Gearloose's crazy scheme?
+Have the toons already felt the positive effects of Gyro's crazy scheme?

-He certainly didn't want his father to suffer, but he believed that if he was still a toon, he wouldn't be able to forgive someone like that.
+He certainly didn't want Gyro to suffer, but he believed that if he were still a toon, he wouldn't be able to forgive someone like that.
 If someone had come up to him and told him that he had caused all the pain in his life for the past fifteen years, he would explode in anger.
 It took him a long time to actually understand what had happened.
-He figured that the toons didn't care about what Gearloose had done.
+He assumed that the toons didn't care about what Gyro had done.
 They were just happy for the friendships they had made during the journey.

 "What?"
 Mickey asked worriedly.